 Merit scholarships are those that usually are given basis academic, athletic or artistic merit, in addition to special interests.
 Rewarding and recognising talent is the main purpose of merit-based scholarships.
 They may be given for the full duration of the course, for one year or renewable annually basis the student maintaining a certain academic profile.

 Research Assistantship/Teaching Assistantship: These are available only on campus and all research assistantship positions are mostly acquired by MS/PhD students.
-Sometimes they also offer tuition waivers but it varies university to university and program to program.
+Sometimes they also offer tuition waivers but it varies from university to university and program to program.

 Tuition Fee waiver/Scholarships (Athletic, Need-based & Need-Blind): These are mostly available to exceptional athletes.

 Graduate Assistantship/Resident Assistantship: Similar to the concept of RA and TA; however, these may not be in a student’s primary field of study.
-It could be a job working say in the university gym or a student services offices.
-Usually a monthly fixed stipend would be given bi-monthly or as a monthly paycheck.
+It could be a job working say in the university gym or student services offices.
+Usually, a monthly fixed stipend would be given bi-monthly or as a monthly paycheck.

-On campus part time employment: International students are allowed to work part time up to 20hrs/week when the session is in progress and full time that is up to 40 hrs/week during vacations.
+On-campus part-time employment: International students are allowed to work part-time up to 20hrs/week when the session is in progress and full time that is up to 40 hrs/week during vacations.

-Off campus part time employment: This is only available and permitted by the Designated School Official (DSO) under certain conditions.
+Off-campus part-time employment: This is only available and permitted by the Designated School Official (DSO) under certain conditions.

-Networking is the "Key" and will help broaden your horizons.
+Networking is the 'key' and will help broaden your horizons.
 Take advantage of all avenues such as career fairs, professional development workshops and more.
 While good grades are important – beyond that look outside of the classroom to enhance your skills.
 Interaction with alumni, current students and faculty as well as taking advantage of job and internship fairs, academic/professional conferences would be beneficial for you to get financial aid as well as boost your prospects for future jobs and career.